The Gate — A Structural Analysis

 Schultz, Dayan & Montague, "A Neural Substrate of Prediction and Reward" (1997, Science, 275(5306), 1593–1599); Schultz, Phil.
 Trans.
 R. Soc.
 B (2016), 371(1693)

 The brain's reward system learns to respond to cues that predict rewards rather than rewards themselves.
 After repeated conditioning, dopamine release shifts from reward receipt to reward anticipation.
-The anticipation of entry (the application, the interview, the pitch) generates more neurochemical reward than entry itself.
-This is Schopenhauer's pendulum verified at the cellular level.
+The anticipation of entry (the application, the interview, the pitch) generates more neurochemical reward than entry itself — the will's ancient oscillation between desire and vacancy, verified at the cellular level.
 It explains why naturalization resists intellectual critique: the gate's hold is not merely a belief but a trained neural circuit.
 Knowing the gate is arbitrary does not reverse the dopamine transfer.

 Empirical basis: Single-neuron recordings in macaque midbrain showed dopamine neurons shift firing from reward delivery to conditioned stimulus onset over repeated trials.
 The prediction error signal (actual reward − predicted reward) approaches zero for expected rewards, meaning anticipated rewards produce no dopamine at receipt.
 Foundational finding replicated across species and reward types.